Segmentation-Free Streaming Machine Translation: Introduction

-In contrast to this, this paper proposes a Segmentation-Free (SegFree) approach, where the MT model receives an unsegmented stream of source text and generates a continuous sequence of translated words.
-The SegFree model jointly generates the translation and its segmentation by inserting a special token (``[SEP]'') into the translation stream.
+This paper proposes a Segmentation-Free (SegFree) approach that does not rely on an upstream segmenter.
+Instead, the MT model receives an unsegmented stream of source text and generates a continuous sequence of translated words.
+The SegFree model jointly generates the translation and its target segmentation by inserting a special token (``[SEP]'') into the translation stream.
 Whereas in the Segmented setting, the segmentation decision is incorporated into the source side independently from the MT model, in the SegFree setting this decision is taken by the MT model considering both, the source and target streams.
+That is, the segmentation decision has been moved from an upstream segmenter into the target translation stream.
 Delaying this segmentation decision allows the SegFree model to take into account additional target-side information, which is the crucial component that enables the SegFree model to significantly outperform its Segmented counterpart.

 The rest of this article is organised as follows.
 First, the related work is described in Section~\ref{sec:related}.
 Then, Section~\ref{sec:framework} defines the statistical framework of our proposed Segmentation-Free model.
 Next, Section~\ref{sec:settings} introduces the datasets involved, how they were processed and the instantiation of the models.
-Finally, Section~\ref{sec:results} reports the results achieved and conclusions are drawn in Section~\ref{sec:conclusions}.
+Lastly, Section~\ref{sec:results} reports the results achieved and conclusions are drawn in Section~\ref{sec:conclusions}.